Comprehensive Stroke Center

 In this segment, Barbara Buesch, the Stroke Program Coordinator at Temecula Valley Hospital, shares the common signs and symptoms of stroke, and how to use the FAST acronym to determine if you or a loved one has had a stroke.

-Temecula Valley Hospital has also received the American Heart Association / American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.
+Temecula Valley Hospital has also received the American Heart Association/American Stroke Association Get With The Guidelines®-Stroke Gold Plus Target: Stroke Elite Honor Roll Quality Achievement Award.
 This award recognizes the hospital’s commitment and success ensuring that stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.
-Read more >

-Temecula Valley Hospital is a designated Stroke Receiving Center for Riverside County and San Diego County.
+Temecula Valley Hospital is a Comprehensive Stroke Receiving Center for all of Riverside County and a designated Stroke Receiving Center for San Diego County.